oliviervaillancourt/til/networking/different_local_ip_instead_of_ports.md

 # Using different 127.0.0.x instead of different port

-Mind blown where learning this trick from @clemensv where instead of using differents to run docker container locally, you can just use different ip address in the `127.0.0.x` range
+Mind blown when learned this trick from @clemensv where instead of using differents to run docker container locally, you can just use different ip address in the `127.0.0.x` range

 ```
 docker run -d --rm -p 127.0.0.11:80:80 nginx && \